jronallo/iiif-workshop/workshop/now/annotation.md

 ![](../assets/images/annotation-body-target.md)

-Annotation targets are URIs pointing in whole or in part (fragment) to resources like:
+An annotation target is a URI pointing in whole or in part (fragment) to a resources like:
 - web pages
 - audio video
 - images
 - IIIF canvases

-Annotation bodies can be:
+Annotation bodies, the content of the comment/annotation, can be:
 - text
 - images
 - audio